 Any referral bonus, loyalty credits, rewards, cash back, etc. that you would like to provide your customer can be provided as promotional credits.
 These credits are added at a customer level which means they can be adjusted towards any invoice of the customer.

-You can add or deduct Promotional Credits via the web interface or API.
+You can add or deduct Promotional Credits via the Chargebee user interface or API.

-The below visualisation helps you add Promotional Credits via the web interface.
+The below visualisation helps you add Promotional Credits via the Chargebee user interface.

 The credit balance will reflect in the summary section.

-You can also view the transactions made using the promotional credits by clicking the Promotional Credits tab at the bottom of the Customer's page.
+You can also view the transactions made using the promotional credits by clicking the Promotional Credits tab in the History section.